frePPLe/frepple/doc/model-reference/buffer.rst

 ======

 A buffer is a storage for a item.
 It represents a place where inventory of an item is kept.
-It’s often called SKU.
+It’s often called SKU, i.e. it's a unique item-location combination.

 Different types of buffers exist: